-The Blessing of the City and the Shooters will be at 6:30pm.
-And then the Apple Drops at 7pm during this family friendly event (that's midnight GMT or Greenwich Mean Time).
+The Blessing of the City and the Shooters will begin at 6:30pm.
+And then the Apple Drops at 7pm during this family-friendly event (that's midnight GMT or Greenwich Mean Time).

 This event is free, but we ask for your donations of people & pet food to restock the shelter pantries at Christian Ministries and Lincoln County Animal Services.
 We have LOTS of NYE swag as a thank you for your contribution.
 If you can't bring non-perishable food items, we'll also accept cash at the event, or via our online fundraiser on Facebook.

 There are fun photo booths for family photos and you can enjoy music & games on the Court Square.
 Vendors on site will have food, treats, and drinks.

 Join us for this celebration of Lincolnton & Lincoln County Heritage!